raihankhan/raihankhan/README.md

 Hi,
 I am a Golang  Backend Engineer who swims with Kubernetes and rows with cool DevOps tools!

-> Experienced in crafting scalable, resilient backend systems using Golang and Kubernetes.
-Proficient in building custom controllers, operators, and CRDs for database management.
+> Experienced in crafting scalable, resilient backend systems using Golang.
+Proficient in building custom controllers, operators, and CRDs for Database management on Kubernetes.
 Passionate about CI/CD, automation, and performance optimization.
 Strong problem-solving skills and a competitive programming background.

 <img src="github-metrics.svg" alt="Metrics" width="100%">